rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ## POSE

 POSE is the task of estimating the position and orientation of an object through time.
 It is a subroutine of Software Localization And Mapping (SLAM).
-We can formelize the problem as:
+We can formalize the problem as:

 At each timestep, find the best expectation of a function of the hidden variable state (position and orientation), from their initial distribution and the history of observable random variables (such as sensor measurements).